 Graduation Fee

-A graduation fee of \$125 is paid by all matriculated students to defray the expenses for the graduation ceremony.
-Students not graduating will have this fee refunded.
+A graduation fee of \$125 is paid by all matriculated students (regardless if they attend graduation ceremonies) to defray the expenses for the graduation ceremony.
+Students who do not graduate will have this fee refunded.

 Additional Expenses to Consider